FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

       - Interview current graduate students for the creation of new student success story entries.
       - Streamline processes through cross-office training in admission-related tasks and information entry in the office manuals.
       - Revitalize current email templates for email communication campaigns and create new templates for the same purpose.
-  - position: Master Degree Summer Intern
+  - position: Master Degree Summer Intern (Early Childhood Services)
     company_name: Family Outreach
     company_url: 'https://familyoutreach.org/'
     company_logo: ''